-Did you know that LinkedIn profiles with photos receive up to 21 times more views, 36 times more messages, and 9 times more connection requests?
+Did you know that LinkedIn profiles with photos receive up to 21 times more views, 36 times more messages, and nine times more connection requests?
 Hence, uploading a picture to accompany your LinkedIn profile is critical.
 However, not just any picture will do.
 According to Inc. Magazine, approximately one-fifth of hiring managers and recruiters eliminate candidates with inappropriate profile photos.
-For this reason, you have to make sure that your photo reflects the image you are trying to portray in an accurate and professional manner.
+For this reason, you have to make sure that your photo reflects the image you are trying to portray accurately and professionally.

 A research article published in SAGE journals revealed that a person’s first impression of you from a picture is likely to stick even after meeting personally.
 Therefore, we strongly suggest choosing your LinkedIn profile photo thoroughly and strategically.
 We understand that picking an image that can give your audience a good first impression can be confusing.
 That is why, in this article, we will share with you some tips to ensure you choose the right one that can benefit your career.